Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Introduction

 \section{Introduction}

 The no-cloning principle, a fundamental implication of quantum mechanics, shows that arbitrary unknown quantum states cannot be copied.
 This simple principle allows us to imagine applications that are classically impossible.
-Indeed, it has found a wide range of applications in cryptography, starting with the work of Wiener \cite{Wie83} where he puts forward the notion of \emph{quantum money}.
-In a quantum money scheme, we imagine that there is a bank producing quantum states, called \emph{banknotes}, that are secure against counterfeiting: any (malicious) user in possession of $k$ banknotes for any (polynomial) $k$ cannot produce $k+1$ \emph{authentic} banknotes.
-While the original scheme of \cite{Wie83} required the involvement of the bank to verify a banknote, later work \cite{AC12, Z19} has succeeded in constructing what is called \emph{publicly-verifiable} quantum money using \emph{subspace states}, where anyone can verify the authenticity of a claimed banknote.
+Indeed, it has found a wide range of applications in cryptography, starting with the work of Wiener \cite{Wie83} where he puts forward the notion of \emph{quantum money}, where we imagine that there is a bank producing quantum states, called \emph{banknotes}, that are secure against counterfeiting: any (malicious) user in possession of $k$ banknotes for any $k$ cannot produce $k+1$ \emph{authentic} banknotes.
+The interesting notion of quantum banknotes (i.e., unclonable authenticatable quantum states) also led Aaronson \cite{Aar09} to pose the following question: \begin{quote}